NilsGke/obsidian-better-vim/README.md

 - insert bullet point on new line
 - yank to clipboard

-If you miss a feature or have a annoyance, please open a issue.
+If you miss a feature please open a issue.

 ## Plans: